HFF (commercial real estate)

 HFF, Inc. was a provider of capital markets and brokerage services to owners of commercial real estate.
 In 2019, the company was acquired by JLL.

 History

-In 1974, John Fowler and Peter Goedecke founded Fowler, Goedeneke & Company.
+In 1974, John Fowler and Peter Goedecke founded Fowler, Goedecke & Company.
 In 1982, Holliday Fenoglio & Co was founded by Harold E. (Hal) Holliday and John Fenoglio.

 In 1994, Amresco acquired Holliday Fenoglio Dockerty & Gibson.
 In 1998, Amresco acquired Fowler, Goedecke, Ellis & O'Connor Inc. and merged the two companies to form Holliday Fenoglio Fowler L.P.

-In 1999, the company was sold to Lend Lease Group for $228 million.
+In 1999, the company was sold to Lendlease for $228 million.

-In 2007, the company became a public company via an initial public offering that raised $257 million.

-In 2012, founders Holliday and Fenoglio went to work for CBRE Group.

-In July 2019, JLL acquired the company.
+In 2007, it became a public company via an initial public offering that raised $257 million.
+In 2012, founders Holliday and Fenoglio went to work for CBRE.
+In July 2019, JLL acquired the company for $1.8 billion.